 Clothes and fashion are necessary even if it isn’t something we love.
-There are so many different pressures for women to conform to fashion standards and we’re judged based on how we look before a word even comes out of our mouth.
-So even those of us who don’t want to participate in the structure, still have to.
+There are so many different pressures for women to conform to fashion standards and we’re judged based on how we look before a word even comes out of our mouths.
+So even those of us who don’t want to participate in the structure still have to.
 Jeanette has been diving deeper into those concepts.
 She wants to change the structure of the system so you can dictate how you participate in it instead of the other way around.

-The biggest advice Jeanette told me was “joy is where the authenticity is.”
+The biggest advice Jeanette told me was, “Joy is where the authenticity is.”

 According to Jeanette, there is something really special about when you’re wearing the right outfit with your makeup just right, and you feel like your hair is falling in the right place.
 It’s a magical feeling and one that we should enjoy.
 However, if the beauty you feel is only ever external, it might be time to examine why that is.

 Inner beauty and self-love is the real thing to strive for.
-However, if you really do love and treasure yourself, wouldn’t you want to present the outside in a way reflects your inside?
+However, if you really do love and treasure yourself, wouldn’t you want to present the outside in a way that reflects your inside?
 Wearing outfits that flatter you and make you feel good about yourself is more about how you feel on the inside than it is about how you look on the outside.
 The right outfit can act like armor in the right situation.
-For example, right outfit can help you exude confidence.
+For example, the right outfit can help you exude confidence.

 4. Respect what others love, even when you don’t get it

 Jeanette gets frustrated that fashion as a hobby doesn’t get more respect.
 She explained that a sports fan getting dressed up in her favorite team’s clothing and painting her face for a big game wouldn’t be looked down upon.
-Or a chef with a huge wine cellar would get awe for her collection instead of dismissal.
+Or a chef with a huge wine cellar would be viewed in awe for her collection instead of dismissal.
 However, many don’t view fashion, makeup, and other traditionally feminine hobbies as worthy of attention.
 Instead, they are often viewed as vapid, shallow, or unimportant.

 If a woman is spending money responsibly on something that brings her joy, that shouldn’t matter what that hobby is.
 Let her have a closet full of shoes she loves.
 Those hobbies don’t have to equal vanity, and Jeanette wants help to stop the stigma that it does.